hackantons/yb-2021-frontend/README.md

 ## The solution

 For the user interface we decided to use [NextJS](https://nextjs.org/) together with [TypeScript](https://www.typescriptlang.org/) and [PostCSS](https://postcss.org/).
 At the core we integrated [Remotion](https://remotion.dev/) and created two templates that could be customized using a set of parameters displayed as an easy to use form.
 All changes are immediately displayed in a [Remotion Player](https://remotion.dev/docs/player) right next to the form.

-Afterwards, the remotion videos can be deployed to an AWS Lambda infrastructure, where we can render the videos in a super performant way using a simple API call.
+Afterwards, the remotion videos can be deployed to an AWS Lambda infrastructure, where we can render the videos in a super performant way using a only simple API call.

 Those videos can then be shared to Twitter, but it would very well be possible to add more integrations to social media platforms.